 - Participate in academic and professional development programming

-- Summer Bridge: Students arrive a week early to campus for Fall Semester.
+- Bridge Week: Students arrive a week early to campus for Fall Semester.
 Move onto campus to explore

 campus, interact with current CARE students, meet committed and supportive faculty,